I Tested 21 Products to Find the Best Vegan Protein Powder

 The Best Tasting Vegan Protein Powder: PlantFusion

-PlantFusion was heads and shoulders the best tasting vegan protein powder that I’ve tried so far, and it’s probably better than any whey protein that I tried before I went vegan.
+PlantFusion was easily the best tasting vegan protein shake that I’ve tried so far, and it tasted better than any whey protein that I tried before I went vegan.

 It’s the only one that I could give a perfect taste score of 25 to.

 When I reviewed each of the 20+ vegan protein products, taste was the only subjective category.
 In order to try and stay consistent and fair, I assigned taste scores based on this table: